- No Failing Society -

 No Failing Society confronts the system that demands it.

-The upper section feels designed to look “official”: clean, symmetrical, almost institutional in its artificial calm.
+It feels designed to look “official”: clean, symmetrical, almost institutional in its artificial calm.
 It’s the polished front that society loves to present—order, logic, discipline.
 A world that pretends mistakes don’t exist.

 It’s loud.
 Emotional.
 Restless.
 The place where all the suppressed chaos finally becomes visible.

-The blue strokes read like the thoughts we’re told to hide: instinctual, imperfect, brutally human.
+Thoughts we’re told to hide: instinctual, imperfect, brutally human.
 The word “P’LEASE” sits right in the tension between compliance and exhaustion, between wanting to belong and wanting to scream.